Coventry University graduate launches books to help children with mental health

 A Coventry University graduate has launched her own business producing, authoring and illustrating children’s books designed to help youngsters cope with their mental health.

-23-year-old Lucy Pearce, who studied Fine Art and Illustration at the university’s Coventry city centre campus, has created her first illustrated story book along with an activity pack, based around a fictional dinosaur character called Dexter, with the support of the university’s City of Culture project fund.
+23-year-old Lucy Pearce, who studied Fine Art and Illustration at the university’s Coventry city centre campus, has created her first illustrated story book along with an activity pack, based around a fictional dinosaur character called Dexter.

 The first book addresses feelings of nervousness, apprehension and excitement, enabling children to better understand different emotions and how they can best be dealt with, whilst also encouraging perseverance and resilience.